-- Continuity of command - Expeditionary, dispersed, and decentralized operations - Interoperability with unified action partners - Convergence of capabilities and their effects from, in, and across all of the domains - Rapid force tailoring, dynamic task organization, and support of commander's priorities - Leverage of data and information - Collaborative development of shared understanding - Parallel planning and rapid order development and dissemination - Fusion of operational, sustainment, and civil information with intelligence - Training, wargaming, rehearsals, and in-stride decision making part of a joint common operating environment, and send and receive common, standardized, shareable, and secure data among all components and-to the greatest extent possible-unified action partners.
-Common data is data that is synchronized to ensure that all users see the same representation of reality.
+- Continuity of command - Expeditionary, dispersed, and decentralized operations - Interoperability with unified action partners - Convergence of capabilities and their effects from, in, and across all of the domains - Rapid force tailoring, dynamic task organization, and support of commander's priorities - Leverage of data and information.78 - Collaborative development of shared understanding - Parallel planning and rapid order development and dissemination - Fusion of operational, sustainment, and civil information with intelligence - Training, wargaming, rehearsals, and in-stride decision making

+(2) Common, standardized, shareable, and secure data.
+All future technology intended to connect to the Army's communications network must be designed to organically interoperate as part of a joint common operating environment, and send and receive common, standardized, shareable, and secure data among all components and-to the greatest extent possible-unified action partners.79 Common data is data that is synchronized to ensure that all users see the same representation of reality.
 Common data is authoritative and available to all users at the speed available through the communications network.
 Standardized data is a data storage schema that includes data form, format, structure, tagging, domain values, and semantics.
 Shareable data is data that can be discovered, accessed, understood, and transformed into a digestible format to internal and external users without changing the intent of the representation, including any mission partner or legacy system not compliant with standardized data models.
 Secure data is data that is protected against unauthorized use and manipulation.